ut-amrl/coda-devkit/README.md

 After installing this package, you can refer to the [GETTING STARTED](./docs/GETTING_STARTED.md) for more information on using the tools that are provided.

+To run either class_percentage_bar_plot or class_percentage_bar_plot_sorted, make sure to execute the following command:
+      export DISPLAY=:0.0.
+This is necessary to create the graphs.